adjn/cooking/recipes/spicy_peanut_butter_ramen.md

 - Tablespoon measuring spoon

 ## Ingredients
-- 2 cups of water for 1 brick; 3 cups of water for 2 bricks, doubling the ingredients below as indicated For every 1 brick of uncooked ramen:
+- 2 cups of water for 1 brick of ramen; 3 cups of water for 2 bricks, doubling the ingredients below as indicated

+For every 1 brick of uncooked ramen:
 - 2 Tbsp "natural style" peanut butter
 - 1 Tbsp soy sauce